Skip to main content

 • description: Optional[str]

-• brand: Optional[str]
+• identifier: Optional[str]

-• category: Optional[str]
+• gtin: Optional[str]

 • Additional fields allowed (extra="allow")